 To determine if the relative importance of random and deterministic processes during community assembly was affected by our treatments we used null model approach proposed by Chase et al. (2011), initially modified by Stegen et al. (2013) and further by Alberti et al. (2017) to account for species abundance.
 In our case we adapted this procedure to species’ biomass instead of number of individuals.
 We also modified previous approaches by constraining for each randomization our dataset only to control plots and one treatment plot, so that experimental communities (30 plots vs 6 control plots) would not be over-represented in the randomization procedure.
 Therefore, in each procedure we subsetted full community dataset to 12 plots (six control plots and six treatment plots) for each of the five different comparisons between control plot and experimental treatments.
 For any given pair of plots both plant communities were randomly assembled using following constraints: (1) For a given plot the number of species and total biomass in randomly assembled community war restricted to the observed (empirical) ones.
 (2) Probability of sampling given species was calculated based on occurence frequencies in all plots (sum of ocurrences within a plot across all 12 plots for a given pair of control and treatment blocks) for a given pair of treatments.
 To randomly assembly a community instead of individuals we were sampling units of biomass equal to 1g, the lowest biomass measured in our plots.
 (3) Cumulative biomass for a given plot was set to be equal to the empirical biomass collected from that plot and (4) the probability of increasing biomass of a given species in a community by one unit was proportional to the relative biomass of that speciess accros all 12 plots for a given control and treatment combination.
 For each pair of plots random assembly process was reapeated 999 times and at each randomization Bray-Curtis (BC) dissimilarity of randomized communities was calculated to quantify compositional turnover.
 These randomized BC values were then compared to the empirically observed dissimilarity values for a given pair of plots.
 Next we calculated the proportion of iterations, where the BC index was smaller or equal to its empirical value.
 To obtain Raup–Crick index (Chase et al. 2011) we subtracted 0.5 from that proportion and divided this difference by two, so that it ranges from a negative one to one.
 This index has a useful interpretation as it indicates whether a pair of plots is less similar, or as similar as the community composition expected by chance.
-It therefore can be used to measures importance of deterministic processes in community assembly process and values close to negative one show that community is assembled in a deterministic and convergent fasion, whereas values of RC close to 1 are driven also by deterministic but divergent processes.
+It therefore can be used to measures importance of deterministic processes in community assembly process and values close to negative one show that community is assembled in a deterministic and convergent fassion, whereas values of RC close to 1 are driven also by deterministic but divergent processes.
 By following procedure developed in Alberti et al. (2017), we tested if treatments had an effect on community assembly process using linear mixed models.
 We setan average Raup-Crick value for any comparison of that plot with all the other plots of the same treatment to be the response (five comparisons for each replicated treatment, i.e.: 1 vs. 2, 1vs 3, 1 vs. 4, 1 vs. 5, 1 vs. 6).
 We used treatment as a fixed effect, block as a random effect and performed our analysis using lmer function as described above and we used likelihood ratios to test the significant differences between the control and treatment plots.

 Results